 In the warehouse, an extension of the product’s packaging is oftentimes the pallet.
 You’ll want to ensure that the pallet you use is properly rated for the weight and stress of carrying furniture, particularly if it’s unassembled and still tightly packed in boxes.

-Fulfillment, or the process of preparing orders for shipment, is something that every retailer must deal with.
+E-commerce logistics and fulfillment, or the process of preparing orders for shipment, is something that every retailer must deal with.
 The unique challenge of fulfilling furniture is that shipping tends to be a significant cost because of the size and weight of the product.

 You’ll want to be mindful of the package dimensions you ship furniture out of — a critical reason for why flat-packing is so popular is because it is one of the most efficient methods for shipping anything.
 Shipping carriers factor in what is known as dimensional weight when they calculate the cost of shipping.